DUI Attorney Services

 Am I required to submit to testing?

-Drivers within the state of Oregon automatically submit to “implied consent” laws when they operate a vehicle.
-Implied consent means that a driver must submit to testing when asked by an officer; testing may include blood tests, a breathalyzer, or a urine test.
-If a driver refuses such testing, they may still face DUII charges, and they may have their license revoked for the additional time.
-DMV.org notes the following list of license revocation periods that you can expect if you fail or refuse a test:
+Drivers within the State of Oregon automatically submit to “implied consent” laws when they operate a vehicle on premises open to the public.
+Implied consent means a driver must submit to testing when asked by an officer, or face automatic license suspensions.
+Testing may include blood tests, a breathalyzer test on the Intoxilyzer 8000, or a urine test.
+If a driver refuses such testing, not only will they likely face DUII charges, they may also have their license suspended, or revoked.
+What’s worse, in many counties, law enforcement will apply for a warrant to obtain a blood or urine test from the driver.
+When that happens, not only does law enforcement get the BAC of the driver, but the driver faces an enhanced suspension, or revocation of their driving privileges.
+A skilled DUI Attorney may be able to prevent the suspension or revocation by requesting and fighting for your license at a DMV Hearing.
+However, if a suspension is imposed, DMV.org notes the following list of license revocation periods that you can expect if you fail or refuse a test:

 - 1st offense: 90 days